 In this light, those among Pankow’s current and long-standing residents with sympathies for the AfD appear to be disaffected from re-unified Germany and Berlin capitalism’s embrace of real estate speculation, privatisation, choked infrastructure investment, labour market ‘liberalisation’ – in short, the unevenness of Germany and Berlin’s modest but real economic windfall since re-unification.
 Within the politics of real estate, it’s also worth remembering that the years since 1989 saw a thoroughgoing financialisation of the economy – a shift in regulatory regimes of the financial sector that saw much global money flush into German banks and assets.
 Germany may pride itself – and may be envied by outsiders – as being a nation of renters, rather than a nation of home-owners; as thrifty savers rather than profligate loan-takers.
 But the politics of real estate has arrived here too in Berlin, as the spatial and property logics of capitalism demand it must: such is the conclusion of the privatisation programme begun in 1990.

 At the time of writing, the embassy site until recently seemed damned to a future existence as luxury designer apartments – the apotheosis of contemporary urban real estate, the proliferating antechambers of ossified social relations and aesthetic good taste, the favoured parking spots for global capital.
-A heritage listing and proposed purchase by the Berlin Senate may save it from this fate, delivering it instead to the least-worst outcome of a state-sanctioned cultural institution.
+A heritage listing and the interest of the public hand may save it from this fate, delivering it instead to the least-worst outcome of a state-sanctioned cultural institution.
 But the outlook in Berlin remains, at best, uncertain and, at worst, bleak.
 Long-term, only an alternative political economic programme can shift it in another direction.
 Short-term, practices of subversion, occupation and obstinacy can continue to hold on to other potentials.

 Ben Gook (AU/DE) is an Alexander von Humboldt Foundation Postdoctoral Fellow at Humboldt Universität, Berlin.
 He also holds an honorary position at the University of Melbourne, as a Fellow in the School of Social and Political Sciences.
 He received his PhD in Social Theory and Cultural Studies from the University of Melbourne in 2014.
 He researches contemporary politics, economy and culture, with a focus on social change after the Fall of the Berlin Wall.
 His first book is Divided Subjects, Invisible Borders: Re- unified Germany after 1989 (London: Rowman & Littlefield, 2015).
 He has also written on Australian culture, including “Australian Postcolonial Trauma and Silences in Samson and Delilah,” (Scars and Wounds: Trauma on Film in National and International Contexts, 2017) and “…With Ears for Landscape: Australian Soundscapes,” Crossings (2006).
 His essay “Lest we Forget; Let us Forget” (2013) responded to Nothing to See Here by Amy Spiers and Catherine Ryan at Sydney’s Underbelly Arts Festival.